 Portland cement is the basic ingredient of concrete.
-Concrete is formed with portland cement creates a paste with water that binds with sand and rock to harden.
+Concrete is formed when portland cement creates a paste with water that binds with sand and rock to harden.

 Cement is manufactured through a closely controlled chemical combination of calcium, silicon, aluminum, iron and other ingredients.